mdotey/DomainTimeTracker/README.md

 ![popup](https://user-images.githubusercontent.com/6424086/40814963-3bac8ffa-64f8-11e8-9291-93903f9d9893.png)

 The domain listing's page shows you all the domains you have visited and for how long.
-You can clear a timer, stop a timer, or resume a timer on this page as well as in the settings.
+You can clear a timer, pause a timer, or resume a timer on this page as well as in the settings.

 ![domain l](https://user-images.githubusercontent.com/6424086/40814911-e59437b2-64f7-11e8-897c-6b581333f8b8.png)